Gaudreau scores winner in shootout, Flames beat Stars 3-2

-DALLAS (AP)Johnny Gaudreau didn’t watch the beginning of a shootout, though he had the best view in the house for the end.

-Gaudreau put a backhand past Dallas goalie Ben Bishop to give the Calgary Flames a 3-2 victory over the Stars on Thursday night.
+DALLAS (AP)Johnny Gaudreau put a backhand past Dallas goalie Ben Bishop in a shootout and the Calgary Flames beat the Stars 3-2 on Thursday night.

 Tyler Seguin was the only one of three Stars who beat Calgary goalie David Rittich in the shootout.
-It was tied 1-1, with Sean Monahan beating Bishop before Gaudreau won the game on the last attempt in the first round that he didn’t see the start of.
+It was tied 1-1, with Sean Monahan beating Bishop before Gaudreau won the game on the last attempt in the first round.

-”I was pretty tired, so I didn’t really want to watch,” Gaudreau said.

 Rittich had 34 saves, including the stop of a penalty shot awarded to Alexander Radulov with 21 seconds remaining in overtime.